-Bydureon BCise vs Byetta
+Bydureon vs Byetta

 exenatide extended-release (GLP-1 receptor agonist) vs exenatide (GLP-1 receptor agonist) — a complete side-by-side comparison.